-After one year of treatment, she is truly healing.
-It is a small miracle to watch.
+After one year of treatment, she is truly healing, and Hannah’s healing is a small miracle to watch.
 Before treatment, and even into the first few months of treatment, she was manipulative, controlling, defiant, and very violent towards me.
 Slowly, the roller coaster of healing began.
 Good days, horrible weeks, horrible days, good weeks.
 Now though, Hannah is not only responsible, respectful, and fun to be around, but she looks different.
 Her often scared and mean eyes have become sparkly and attentive.
 Her dark, drab clothes have given way to yellows, purples, and even pink!
 Hannah is proud of how hard she has worked and how much she has changed.
 And rightfully so.
 She has not only learned to change her behaviors, but also her thinking, and has learned to re-shape her views of herself and the world around her.

 I never wanted to walk down this challenging road as a parent.
 The journey we have been on through reactive attachment disorder has been harder than I could have ever imagined.
 But, I’m thankful that I had the strength, conviction, and commitment to help Hannah heal.
 She’s a changed person, and I am too.